-LONDON: RICHARDS, PRINTER, ST. MARTIN'S LANK.
+LONDON : BICHARDS, PRINTER, ST. MARTIN'S LANE.

-PREFACE To the Sebenth Edition.
+PREFACE To the Twelfth Edition.

-HE examples of knitting contained in the following pages, have been selected with the greatest care, many are original,-and the whole are so arranged as to render them comprehensible even to a novice in the art.
+HE examples of knitting contained in the following pages, have been selected with the greatest eare, many are original,-and the whole are so arranged as to render them comprehensible even to a novice in the art.

 Knitting being so often sought, as an evening amusement, both by the aged and by invalids, a large and distinct type has been adopted,-as affording an additional facility.
-The writer feels confident in the recommendation of "Mv KNITTING BOOK," and humbly hopes it may meet with the same liberal reception that has been accorded to her "HAND-BOOK OF NEEDLEWORK."
+The writer feels confident in the recommendation of "Mr KNITTING Book,"-yet none but those who have tried the experiment know how difficult it is to be accurate in a work of this kind.